mit-quest/necstlab-damage-segmentation/README.md

 * You know how to create and destroy resources using Terraform.
 If you are unfamiliar with how to do this, see [here]() for instructions.
 TODO: add link/link content
 * You are familiar with image annotations and how they are used in image segmentation.
 If you are unfamiliar with this, see [here]() for more information.
 TODO: add link/link content
 * You are familiar with how datasets are used in Machine Learning (for example, splitting your data into train, validation, and test).
 If you are unfamiliar with this, see [here]() for more information.
 TODO: add link/link content
+* You are familiar with how use tmux on a remote machine and how we will use it to keep processes running even if the SSH window is closed or disconnected.
+If you are unfamiliar with this, see [here]() for more information.
+TODO: add link/link content

 ## Ingesting the raw data into a cloud bucket and processing it for usage in a dataset